traefik/traefik/docs/configuration/backends/docker.md

 swarmMode = false

 # Define a default docker network to use for connections to all containers.
-# Can be overriden by the traefik.docker.network label.
+# Can be overridden by the traefik.docker.network label.
 #
 # Optional
 #